Compabloc Heat Exchanger Reconditioning and Cleaning

 Servicing a Compabloc heat exchanger at one of our Canadian facilities brings your equipment back to its original performance.
 Using Alfa Laval Reconditioning Services ensures that the equipment performs and is as reliable as the original manufacturer's specifications.

 Alfa Laval's workshops are located in Alberta and in Ontario.
-We recondition, overhaul, rebuild and repair your heat exchanger according to your specific needs, summarizing our activities in a report once the work is completed.
+We clean, recondition, overhaul, rebuild and repair your heat exchanger according to your specific needs, summarizing our activities in a report once the work is completed.

 Our state-of-the-art Alfa Laval Service Centres, which use the latest technologies and environmentally sound process, provide the same high quality of service regardless of location.